heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 the `build` script.
 But if it's truly `post`, shouldn't it run after, rather than instead of?

+Wouldn't `heroku-build` make more sense as the alternative to `build`?
+That would also help `heroku-postbuild` to make more sense, as it would actually run after either `heroku-build` or `build`.

-`heroku-prebuild` actually runs `prebuild`.
+`heroku-prebuild` actually runs before the build, so it's probably fine as-is.
 But experience tells me not many folks use this.
+We could wait until someone asks for it.

 ## compile checks